Discover an array of fantastic shops in Stow-on-the-Wold. From quirky gift shops and antique stores to tasty food shops,...

 There is a one-way system in operation and if you are travelling by car you will need some change for the car park.

-If you are travelling by train to the Cotswolds lavender fields, you will need to depart at Moreton in Marsh.
+If you are travelling by train, you will need to depart at Moreton in Marsh.
 You will need to grab a taxi, but they will be in high demand, so pre-booking is essential!

 Manor Cottages has over 350 self-catering cottages peppered across the Cotswolds.